thd3r/thd3r.github.io/_posts/2023-07-04-Missing-authentication-leads-to-user-data-leakage.md

 ```

 # Leaking all user data
-By using any registered user id can leak registered user data this is a kind of vulnerability Insecure direct object reference (IDOR) - is a type of access control vulnerability that arises when applications use user-supplied input to access objects directly.
-I knew that the user ids used were not random but sequential so I wrote python code to leak every registered user's data on the site.
+By using any registered user id can leak registered user data this is a kind of vulnerability Insecure direct object reference (IDOR) - <cite>is a type of access control vulnerability that arises when applications use user-supplied input to access objects directly.</cite> I knew that the user ids used were not random but sequential so I wrote python code to leak every registered user's data on the site.

 ### Python code